View all newsletters

 This article contains affiliate links.
 See our Privacy Policy for more information.

-But, as testament to London’s unwavering hospitality scene, despite the presence of brand spanking new hotels, the city’s most historic properties – including several that date to the 1800s – continue to prosper, deftly reinventing and reimagining themselves to cater to the modern traveler.
+But, in testament to London’s unwavering hospitality scene, despite the presence of these brand-spanking new hotels, the city’s most historic properties – including several that date to the 1800s – continue to prosper, deftly reinventing and reimagining themselves to cater to the modern traveler.

 Luxury hotels in London are steeped in their own gilded history, and yet totally caught up with the times.
-Guests can expect the most gorgeous architecture, the most fabulous service, and even a good scattering of Michelin-star eateries.
+Guests can expect gorgeous architecture, some of the most attentive service in the world and a good scattering of Michelin-star eateries.

 Step through the doors of some of the biggest names in luxury throughout history with our selection of London’s best luxury hotels.